 Agenda Item Action by Whom Date The Committee noted the pre-circulated document, with discussion as follows: The Chair noted that the severity of patient safety incidents data.
 In Q3, incidents graded as near miss and no harm have decreased, but low harm incidents have increased.
 The Committee queried the definition of non-clinical accidents and incidents and was informed that these were incidents involving staff, contractors, the organisation or visitors, and that future reports on staff incidents would be presented to the Workforce Committee.
 The Committee noted the increase in non-clinical incidents compared to Q2.
-The Committee suggested that LP review the classification of incidents are reportable to the Health and Safety Executive if they meet the criteria.
-The Committee noted that the Trust was undertaking a health and safety tabletop exercise and that an update will be given to both Workforce Committee reiterated its acknowledgement of the Trust's staff in working flexibly and mitigating issues to ensure patient safety through safe staffing.
+The Committee suggested that LP review the classification of incidents to ensure clarity.
+The Committee noted that incidents are reportable to the Health and Safety Executive if they meet the criteria.
+The Committee noted that the Trust was undertaking a health and safety tabletop exercise and that an update will be given to both Workforce Committee and Quality & Risk Committee.
+The Committee reiterated its acknowledgement of the Trust's staff in working flexibly and mitigating issues to ensure patient safety through safe staffing.
 6.1.5 Surgical Site Infection (SSI) Dashboard The Committee noted the pre-circulated document, with discussion as follows: The Trust will report to UKHSA that the overall percentage of inpatient admissions with SSIs post CABG surgery has increased to 7.1% from 4.8%.
 This is the equivalent of 14 out of 196 patients.
 It was noted that the data does include one patient with three infected wounds which are counted as separate episodes, so there are 12 patients affected.
 The Trust's internal monitoring for all patients and outpatients who have developed an SSI for Q3 was 8.6% which is a decrease from Q2.
 The Committee noted the processes and actions in place and acknowledged the increased assurance regarding surgical instruments.
 It was noted that a review of January data shows that there had been no non-conformances in relation to the cleanliness of instruments.
 More intelligence has recently been received that some of instruments were old and had an element of rust.
 These are being replaced.
+The Committee acknowledged the ongoing work around ANTT training and compliance with IPC measures.
 The Committee noted the data concerning compliance with surgical prophylaxis antibiotic administration and challenged the compliance of 80% in November 2022.
 Additionally, the Committee asked whether there was a suggestion that the organisms are clonally related for any of these infections.
+The Committee was advised that the microbiologists have undertaken a review and found no specific commonality.
+AF commented that the discussion highlighted a common theme that basics are not always being met for, for example, VTE, WHO